 Racism develops in three steps as it mutates from one form to another.
 It is comparable to a disease (it is in fact a disease of the mind), which produces symptoms that can be identified depending on its severity.

 Prejudice is defined as an unfavorable opinion or feeling formed beforehand or without knowledge, thought, or reason.
 In reality most people have some degree of prejudice but most people also auto-correct these tendencies and do not allow them to grow.
 The more an individual digests certain ideologies by means of the company he/she keeps (yes, there are 2 genders) or by means of the types of media he/she consumes the more likely that the individual will build stronger prejudices in line with those ideologies.

 Prejudice can be very insidious with entire communities taking on the same hive mind regardless of what facts may be.

 Symptom Two: Tribalism

-Tribalism is defined as strong loyalty to one's own tribe, party, or group.
+Tribalism is defined as strong loyalty to one’s own tribe, party, or group.
 This loyalty is often irrational and can take on radical or extreme properties.
-Fully developed tribalism can be considered a disease of its own with the effects being equally as deadly as racism.
+Fully developed tribalism can be considered a disease in of its own, with the effects being equally as deadly as racism.

-Two modern genocides include tribalism genocide patterns.
-The Rwandan genocide saw civilians and military personnel of the Hutu and Tutsi slaughter each other in unbridled barbarity with no mercy for the weak, elderly, women or children.
+Two modern genocides include tribalistic genocide patterns.
+The Rwandan genocide saw civilians and military personnel of the Hutu and Tutsi slaughter each other in unbridled barbarity, with no mercy for the weak, elderly, women or children.
 This is an undeniable example where tribalism lead to indescribable atrocities by which a million people were murdered.